- On Air

 It’s hard to listen to a Belle and Sebastian song without hearing it echo through the terrible plastic headphones I used to team up with an aging Walkman in high school (iPods are expensive on a snack bar employee salary), and holding a ticket that included the Scottish indie legends of yore in addition to Hoboken noise […]

-Come celebrate our 65th at Great Scott with Strand of Oaks on August 7th!
+Check out WERS favorite, Air Traffic Controller, at Great Scott on August 26th!
 Click here for more information.